-Before we opened our data centres in the United Kingdom and the United States, we had some problems with our infrastructure.
-We had no automation, no version control for router configurations, a single uplink per-data centre, stretched VLANs between racks, plus static routes with ECMP, which causes a gap in the event of an anycast node failure.
+Before we had opened our data centers in the United Kingdom and the United States, we had some problems with our infrastructure.
+We had no automation, no version control for router configurations, a single uplink per-data center, stretched VLANs between racks, plus static routes with ECMP, causing a gap in case of anycast node failure.

-We keep an eye on our an SLO defined uptime which is 99.9%.
-We always try and exceed these numbers to spend more time on testing scenarios such as “what would happen if we reboot one of our spine routers?” or “what would happen if we upgrade our servers periodically?”.
-We carry out these tests on ‘Gaming Day’, which oddly, is nothing to do with gaming.
-We named it this because we carry out the tests like a game: you move, you wait for a response for the system, then you try something again.
-Whilst this process is lengthy, it means that our systems are always safe, up-to-date, and have the best possible quality for our clients.
+We keep an eye on our SLO-defined uptime which is 99.9%.
+We always try to exceed this number by spending more time on testing scenarios such as “What would happen if we rebooted one of our spine routers?” or “What would happen if we were upgrading our servers periodically?”.
+We carry out these tests on ‘Gaming Day’.
+Oddly, it has nothing to do with gaming.
+We named it this because carrying out these tests feels like gaming: you move, you wait for a response from the system, and you try something again.
+While this process is lengthy, it means that our systems are always safe, up-to-date, and have the best possible quality for our clients.

 Hence, the configuration snippet for our servers is relatively simple and looks like this:

 router bgp <leaf-private-as> neighbor SERVERS peer-group neighbor SERVERS remote-as 65030 neighbor SERVERS local-as 65534 no-prepend replace-as neighbor 2a02:4780:8::fefe peer-group SERVERS

 - leaf-private-as is a unique AS number per rack, which identifies routes and forces in the eBGP connections.
 These avoid additional route reflectors in the middle.